pkdone/practical-mongodb-aggregations-book/src/examples/time-series/iot-power-consumption.md

 ## Observations

  * __Integral Trapezoidal Rule.__ As [documented in the MongoDB Manual](http://todo), `$integral` _"returns an approximation for the mathematical integral value, which is calculated using the trapezoidal rule"_.
-For the non-mathematicians amongst us, these words can be quite hard to parse, and so it is far better to explain the purpose of the `$integral` operator by using the illustration below:
+For the non-mathematicians amongst us, these words can be quite hard to parse, and so the purpose of the `$integral` operator is best explained by the illustration below:

 ![Example of calculating power consumption by approximating integrals using the trapezoidal rul ](./pics/trapezoidal-rule-example.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Essentially the [trapezoidal rule](https://en.wikipedia.org/wiki/Trapezoidal_rule) calculates the area of a region under a graph by matching the region with a trapezoid shape that approximately fits this region and then taking the area of this trapezoid.
-In the illustration, you can see a set of points on the graph with the approximated trapezoid shape underneath (shown in a peach colour) spanning 1 hour.
-For this IOT Power Consumption example, the points on the graph represent a device's captured power readings in Watts.
-The Y-axis is the power rate in Watts, and the X-axis captures the time each reading was taken.
-Consequently, the energy consumed by the device for a given hour is the area of the hour's specific region under the graph (approximated by a trapezoid).
-By using the `$integral` operator for the window of time you define in the `$setWindowFields` stage, you are asking for this approximate area, which is the Watt-hours consumed by the device in one hour.
+ * _(continued)_...
+Essentially the [trapezoidal rule](https://en.wikipedia.org/wiki/Trapezoidal_rule) determines the area of a region under a graph by matching the region with a trapezoid shape that approximately fits this region and then calculating the area of this trapezoid.
+You can see a set of points on the illustrated graph with the approximated trapezoid shape underneath spanning 1 hour.
+For this IOT Power Consumption example, the points on the graph represent an air-conditioning unit's captured power readings.
+The Y-axis is the _power rate_ in Kilowatts, and the X-axis is _time _ to indicate when the device captured each reading.
+Consequently, the energy consumed by an air-conditioning unit for a given hour is the area of the hour's specific region under the graph.
+Using the `$integral` operator for the window of time you define in the `$setWindowFields` stage, you are asking for this approximate area to be calculated, which is the Kilowatt-hours consumed by the air-conditioning unit in one hour.

- * __Window Range Definition.__ For every captured document representing a device reading, this example's pipeline identifies a window of _1-hour_ of previous documents, relative to this _current_ document, to be the input for the `$integral` operator.
-The pipeline defines this in the option `range": [-1, "current"], "unit": "hour"`.
-The pipeline assigns the output of the `$integral` calculation to a new field called `consumedWattHours`,
+ * __Window Range Definition.__ For every captured document representing a device reading, this example's pipeline identifies a window of _1-hour_ of previous documents relative to this _current_ document.
+The pipeline uses this set of documents as the input for the `$integral` operator.
+It defines this window range in the option `range": [-1, "current"], "unit": "hour"`.
+The pipeline assigns the output of the `$integral` calculation to a new field called `consumedKilowattHours`.

  * __Hour Range Vs Hour Units.__ The fact that the `$setWindowFields` stage in the pipeline defines both `"unit": "hour"` and `"outputUnit": "hour"` may appear redundant at face value.
 However, this is not the case, and each option serves a different purpose.
 As described in the previous observation, `"unit": "hour"` helps dictate the size of the window of the previous number of documents to analyse.
-However, the `"outputUnit": "hour"` option defines that the output should be in hours ("Watt-hours" here), yielding the result `consumedWattHours: 8.5` for one of the device readings processed.
-However, if the pipeline defined this option to be `"outputUnit": "minute"` instead, which is perfectly valid, the output value would be `510` Watt-minutes (i.e. 8.5 x 60 minutes).
+However, the `"outputUnit": "hour"` option defines that the output should be in hours ("Kilowatt-hours" in this example), yielding the result `consumedKilowattHours: 8.5` for one of the processed device readings.
+However, if the pipeline defined this option to be `"outputUnit": "minute"` instead, which is perfectly valid, the output value would be `510` Kilowatt-minutes (i.e. 8.5 x 60 minutes).

- * __Index for Partition By & Sort By.__ In this example, you define an index on `{"deviceID": 1, "timestamp": 1}` to support the combination of the `partitionBy` and `sortBy` parameters for the `$setWindowFields` stage.
-This means that the aggregation runtime does not have to perform a slow in-memory sort based on these two fields, and it avoids the pipeline stage memory limit of 100 MB.
+ * __Index for Partition By & Sort By.__ In this example, you define the index `{"deviceID": 1, "timestamp": 1}` to support the combination of the `partitionBy` and `sortBy` parameters for the `$setWindowFields` stage.
+This means that the aggregation runtime does not have to perform a slow in-memory sort based on these two fields, and it also avoids the pipeline stage memory limit of 100 MB.